javadebadi/Data-Structures-Algorithms/README.md

 The [Big O cheatsheet](https://www.bigocheatsheet.com/) describes the order of each data structure for any operation.
 The same for python language is [here](https://wiki.python.org/moin/TimeComplexity).

 ## Data Structures
+### Collection
+Collection is a generic type of data structure.
+It is just group of objects.
+- Don't have a particular order
+- Don't have to have objects of the same type

 ## Basic Algorithms